bitshares/bitshares-core/libraries/plugins/README.md

 The main source of I/O of the bitshares blockchain is the API.
 Plugins are a more powerful alternative to build more complex developments for when the current API is not enough.

 Plugins are optional to run by node operator according to their needs however all plugins here will be compiled.
-There are plans for optional build of plugins at: #533
+There are plans for optional build of plugins at: [Issue 533](https://github.com/bitshares/bitshares-core/issues/533)

 # Available Plugins